maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 When handling these requests from MaidManagers, the DataManager Vaults decide whether the request can be actioned or not.
 If it can, these Vaults will have their CoinManager personas deduct the paid amount from their section's `farmed` total, effectively recycling the coin and making it farmable again.
 If the request can't be actioned, the DataManagers send a failure response back to the MaidManagers (as per the existing implementation).
 On receipt of such a failure message, the client's CoinManagers will refund the amount to its `PaymentAccount`.

+When recycling the coin, the `farmed` total will not be allowed to drop below zero.
+If the amount to be deducted exceeds the `farmed` value, then the excess coin will be sent by this section to a randomly-chosen neighbouring section for recycling there.
+As with farming, we should ensure that the farming rate algorithm makes such a case of having a section which is fully unfarmed exceptionally unlikely.
+Nonetheless, having a `farmed` value of zero isn't reason for DataManagers to reject client requests to pay for network resources at that section.

 The MaidManagers currently already handle a single MAID account being associated with multiple "app authentication keys", allowing different applications different rights with regards to data mutation.
 This notion will be extended to include spend limits on the Client's `PaymentAccount` from which it will make payments.

 When an app makes a payable request, the client's `PaymentAccount` will be checked to see if the app has the required balance available to it.
 If there is an entry corresponding to that app's keys in `PaymentAccount::app_rules` then: